-At the University of Johannesburg Senzo Mamba was the regional winner of this sought-after award.
+Senzo Mamba from the University of Johannesburg was the regional winner of this sought-after award.
 Commenting on the Corobrik Architectural Student of the Year Award, Musa Shangase Corobrik Commercial Director said: “As an organisation, we believe that ‘better starts here’, and this is particularly true for this award.
 These up-and-coming young architects are already designing iconic structures that would imprint their legacy on the country’s built environment.
 It is truly an honour to witness history being made.”

 For the Corobrik Regional Architecture Award, Senzo Mamba received R10 000, with Sibusiso Mncwango taking home the second prize of R8 000, and Tarien Laubscher receiving R6 000 for third place.
 A further R6 000 was awarded to Saikumar Singh for innovative use of clay masonry in the building design.

 Senzo Mamba is one of eight young architects from top South African universities receiving a Corobrik Regional Architecture Award in recognition of their design talent and innovation throughout 2019.
 In addition to the cash prize, the regional competition winners are through to the finals of the National Architectural Student of the year Award – set to be announced in Johannesburg in May 2020 – which comes with R70 000 in prize money.

 Senzo Mamba’s thesis is entitled ‘Bricolage: The architecture of waste’ He says, “In the natural world there is no landfill, instead material flow.
 One species waste is another’s food.
 Things grow and die nutrients return to the soil safely.
 The cycle circulates.
 Contrary, as human we have adopted a linear approach; we extract, we make, we use, and we dispose.
 A new product comes and we dispose of the old one.
 This model will simply not work long term.
 Construction and demolition industries are one of the largest waste generators.
 And a significant amount of this material ends up in landfills.”